statelyai/xstate/docs/about/glossary.md

 ## State machines

 A state machine is a model that describes how the state of a process transitions to another state when an event occurs.
-State machines make building reliable software easier because they prevent impossible states and undesired transitions.

 State machines make building reliable software easier because they prevent impossible states and undesired transitions.